 The setup was the best part.
-The biggest pro of owning an Ultra Short Throw Projector is that no hefty installation and wiring are required.
+The biggest pro of owning an Ultra Short Throw Projector is that no hefty installation and wiring is required.
 All you have to do is to find the perfect spot for your projector to be rested.
 Of course, there would be some minor coarse adjustments but selecting the spot for your projector is the single biggest step.

 The Wemax Nova UST Projector can be placed within a distance of 5.5 to 20″ from the screen or wall, depending on the picture size from 80″ to 150″ you want.
 A tiny bit of adjustments would find the sweet spot in no time.

-There’s the right amount of space to plug in a USB Stick or the HDMI cable easily.
+There’s the right amount of space to easily plug in a USB Stick or the HDMI cable.
 Even though the projector comes with an inbuilt ceiling bracket.
 You have the option on the projector screen to tilt the projector in if you need it for the ceiling mount, which we didn’t try.
 I didn’t feel the need for it anyway.
 Hence, this effectively sums up the installation or hardware setup you’d need to be done on the Nova.

 Once that’s taken care of, the next step is to switch on the device and walk through the settings and tweaks.
 You will initially need to connect the projector to your Home WiFi.
-Once that’s done, the projector auto updated to the latest Android TV OS.
+Once that’s done, the projector auto-updated to the latest Android TV OS.

 The Wemax Nova lets you tweak the display settings and focus calibrations.
 There’s the 4/8-Point Keystone Correction dial right on the right edge of the projector.
 Although the focus and the Key Stone adjustment are manual, it was easy going through the proper direction and image correction.
 We’ll discuss these once we get to the video performance part.